Past Events › Book Talks

 Choreographing Copyright: Race Gender, and Intellectual Property Rights in American Dance

 Choreographing Copyright is a new historical and cultural analysis of U.S. dance-makers’ investment in intellectual property rights.
-Stretching from the late nineteenth century to the early […]Find out more
+Stretching from the late nineteenth century to the early twenty-first, the book reconstructs efforts to win copyright protection for […]Find out more

 International Water Scarcity and Variability: Managing Resource Use Across Political Boundaries

 The Center for Ideas and Society presents a book talk with Ariel Dinar, Professor of Environmental Economics and Policy at the School of Public Policy.

 Water Scarcity and Variability considers international water management challenges created by water scarcity and environmental change.
 Although the media coverage and […]Find out more